Trainline appoints Morgan Stanley to lead IPO - Sky News

 Sky quoted sources as saying that an outright sale of Trainline, which handles ticket sales for the majority of UK rail operating companies, was also an option.

-Morgan Stanley declined to comment on the article, while Exponent and Trainline could not immediately be reached.
+Exponent, Trainline and Morgan Stanley could not immediately be reached for a comment.

 (Reporting by Esha Vaish in Bangalore; Editing by Bernard Orr)